Cinema Purgatorio

 In 2007, Jay Stern premiered The Changeling, his first feature film - an adaptation of the 17th century drama by Thomas Middleton.

-Stern has adapted and directed several radio dramas, including Frankenstein: Modern Prometheus, Lincoln's Last Day, The Adventure of the Speckled Band, The Merchant of Venice, Julius Caesar, A Christmas Carol, The Blue Carbuncle, and The Little Canoe.
+Stern has directed several radio dramas, including Frankenstein: Modern Prometheus, Lincoln's Last Day, The Adventure of the Speckled Band, The Merchant of Venice, Julius Caesar, A Christmas Carol, The Blue Carbuncle, and The Little Canoe.

 Stern regularly collaborates with a talented team of technicians and performers.
 They include M. Sweeney Lawless, Victor Varnado, Alan McIntyre Smith, Craig Wichman, Ramona Floyd, Clyde Baldo, and others.